31st (City of London) Signal Regiment

 The 31st (Greater London) Signal Regiment was a territorial communications regiment of the British Army's Royal Corps of Signals.
 The regiment first formed following the creation of the Territorial and Army Volunteer Reserve in 1967 after the 1966 Defence White Paper.
 After seeing limited reserve support during the Cold War, the regiment was disbanded in 2010 following the initial Army 2020 reform.

 History

-Following the announcement of the 1966 Defence White Paper, new "large" regiments and formed within the new Territorial and Army Volunteer Reserve.
+Following the announcement of the 1966 Defence White Paper, new "large" regiments were formed within the new Territorial and Army Volunteer Reserve.
 Although more focused on the infantry corps and royal artillery, the royal corps of signals did see some changes including new TA regiments.
 On 1 April 1967 the 31st (Greater London) Signals Regiment was formed with the following regiments being the "parent" units;